sabyapradhan/resources-1/instance_migration.md

 When you migrate existing Cloud Foundry service instances to a resource group, the group that you choose can't be changed after the migration is complete.
 So, make sure that you plan how you want to organize resources in the account before you migrate.
 This might mean that you need to create one or more resource groups, if you have a billable account, before migrating.
 You can try organizing your resources into resource groups the same way you organized resources in Cloud Foundry spaces.
 {: tip}

+For more information about using resource groups, see [Best practices for organizing resources into resource groups](/docs/resources/bestpractice_rgs.html#bp_resourcegroups).

 ## Why migrate service instances?